-9) Additional FD30s timber fire doors with self closing devices and smoke seals have been installed separating the final exit doors from the communal areas.
+8) Additional FD30s timber fire doors with self closing devices and smoke seals have been installed, these door separate the communal area from the final, exit doors.

-FD30s and smoke seal
+FD30s and smoke seals.

 9) Cleaners storage cupboard on the ground floor is installed with timber FD30s fire door with smoke seals.
 This door is locked by a 54 morice key and only held by authorised staff.